richie0866/MidiPlayer/README.md

 ## Drawbacks

 * Executes from start to finish, including all code execution and `require` calls, in 80ms in Synapse-X
-  * Other exploits may experience faster loading times
-  * Mostly resulting from Promise usage in Rostruct
+  * There is much room for improvement, though loading times vary between script executors

 Want to make a contribution to Rostruct?
 [See the repository here](https://github.com/richie0866/Rostruct)